aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/azure-blob-sink.md

 import TabItem from '@theme/TabItem';
 import ConsoleLabel from "@site/src/components/ConsoleIcons";

-The Azure Blob Storage sink connector enables you to move data from Apache Kafka® topics to Azure Blob Storage containers for long-term storage.
-This is useful for archiving Kafka data or creating backups in Azure Blob Storage.
+The Azure Blob Storage sink connector moves data from Apache Kafka® topics to Azure Blob Storage containers for long-term storage, such as archiving or creating backups.

 ## Prerequisites